40 Days of QTs

 Scroll all the way down for the introductory podcast and notes explaining the 40-day series.
 Although this 40-day series (mainly brand new material) has been released 1 Jan - 9 Feb 2013.

-You can listen to the podcasts later, even after the series "disappears," by searching under the headings NT Podcasts, OT Podcasts, and Various Podcasts at the left of your screen.
+You can listen to the podcasts later, even after the series "disappears," by searching under the headings NT Podcasts, OT Podcasts, and Various Podcasts at the right of your screen.

 THE 40-DAY SERIES

 The Psalms lessons are cumulative; they build on one another.
 To learn the most, try to listen to them in order.

 40 Days (Introduction - scroll down on this page)